-Wikipedia can be a big headache for anyone trying to use the platform for marketing and promotional purposes.
-The founders of Wikipedia specifically forbid using it as a marketing platform.
-But its popularity and pervasive high search engine rankings attract marketers and business owners alike, though few are able to master Wikipedia's many pitfalls.
-The biggest impediment to a Wikipedia page is notability.
+Wikipedia can be a real challenge for anyone attempting to use the platform for marketing and promotional purposes.
+The founders specifically forbid using Wikipedia as a marketing platform.
+But its popularity and pervasive high search engine rankings attract marketers and business owners alike, though few can master Wikipedia's many pitfalls.
+Although many factors can stop a brand from getting a new Wikipedia page (such as activist editors), the biggest impediment is a lack of notability.

-To put some distance between those two purposes, Wikipedia instituted a set of notability guidelines a subject must have to be eligible to have its own article.
-These guidelines give Wikipedia editors a concrete method of determining whether a subject should have a standalone article, be mentioned in a “parent” article, or even be included on the platform at all (most fall into this latter category).
+To put some distance between those two purposes, Wikipedia instituted a set of notability guidelines a subject must have to be eligible for its own article.
+These guidelines give Wikipedia editors a concrete method of determining whether a subject should have a standalone article, be mentioned in a “parent” article, or even be included on the platform (most fall into this last category).

 In this article:

 - How does a person or company become notable?